toschas/filterable/README.md

 ```

 ### Using in Controller (Rails)
-You can just pass params hash to `filter` method.
+You can pass a hash to the `filter` method, like the parameters hash in rails.
 It will ignore keys that are not defined in the model by default.

+**Important - you should always control parameters coming from the request, so the same applies to the `filter` method.**

-The right way (more secure) would be using strong params so you control what can be passed to filter.
+The right way in rails would be using strong parameters so you can control what can be passed to the filter.

 ```ruby
 class UsersController < ApplicationController